NEW Email Sequences and AI Assistant are live now

 So no matter which CRM solution you choose, it should help you plan for future interactions and keep an eye on your follow-ups, not just record the past.

-In some cases, a free CRM spreadsheet may be enough for your business too, but as your company grows, you’ll likely want to upgrade to a proper CRM solution.
+In some cases, a free Notion CRM or free CRM spreadsheet may be enough for your business.
+But as your company grows, you’ll likely want to upgrade to a proper CRM solution.